Key coverage provisions to understand before something happens

 Is employment practices liability the same as errors and omissions?

-Errors and omissions or E&O insurance is intended to cover financial loss as a result of acts, errors, and omissions that may be committed by employees of a particular firm.
+Errors and omissions, or E&O, insurance is intended to cover financial loss as a result of acts, errors, and omissions that may be committed by employees of a particular firm.
 E&O claims are typically focused on the products and services that companies offer to their customers.

 The main difference between the two is that employment practices liability insurance generally covers employment-related claims that employees may file against the company or business in which they work.
 Errors and omissions, on the other hand, covers the rights reserved claims that clients and customers may make against the company.
+D&O coverage, which protects businesses from mistakes made by directors or board members, is also a separate policy.

 10 Important Facts about Employment Practices Liability Insurance